Chief Peter McIsaac, M.O.M., BTech(Emergency Management)

-Peter McIsaac was appointed Chief of the Cape Breton Regional Police Service (CBRPS) in May 2011, during his 26th year of policing.
+Peter McIsaac was appointed Chief of the Cape Breton Regional Police Service (CBRPS) in May 2011.

-He is a recipient of the Police Exemplary Service Medal and the Nova Scotia Medal for Police Long Service and the Queen's Diamond Jubilee Medal, in honour of outstanding contributions to the community, province and country.
+Chief McIsaac is a recipient of the Police Exemplary Service Medal, the Nova Scotia Medal for Police Long Service and the Queen's Diamond Jubilee Medal, in honour of outstanding contributions to the community, province and country.
 Most recently, Chief McIsaac was appointed a Member of the Order of Merit of the Police Forces, an award from the Governor General of Canada honouring leadership, exceptional service and duty, and contributions to policing, community development and fostering relationships.

 Chief Peter McIsaac resides in New Waterford with his wife Lydia and has two sons, Brett and Craig.